Before we talk about how to care for a shrimp plant, let’s talk about what a shrimp plant is. Read on to learn more.

 About Shrimp Plants

-The plants grow in many stemmed clumps and in North American zones 8-11 growing shrimp plants in gardens has become so prevalent, it has now naturalized in many areas.
+The plants grow in many stemmed clumps and in USDA plant hardiness zones 8-11 growing shrimp plants in gardens has become so prevalent, it has now naturalized in many areas.
 This is largely due to the ease of shrimp plant propagation.
 The stems, which tend to become leggy with age and the sparse oval, green leaves, sometimes speckled with white, are not particularly attractive, but the bracts, which hold tiny and insignificant white flowers, are definitely eye catching.
 Each stem is tipped by a spike of light pink to rusty red bracts that arch into a form that looks remarkably like shrimp.
 There are cultivars of yellow and lime green as well.

 If you live in zone 8-11, growing shrimp plants can be a welcome addition to your landscape.
 They are easy to grow and will thrive in the warm temperatures of the south.
 Once established, they will even survive the occasional hard frost, dying back to the ground and sprouting again when warm weather returns.